 Control Freak: He must absolutely keep control of a situation at all times, and he freaks out pretty viciously when anything goes wrong.

 Faux Affably Evil: His public image is that of an extremely charismatic and polite self-help guru who is genuinely committed to turning his clients' lives around for the better.
 In reality, he is a sociopathic megalomaniac who uses his program as a means to completely dominate other people's lives for his own gratification.

 Formerly Fat: Dexter tries to taunt him over his fatness.
 Jordan merely remarks that he is proud of that phase since he managed to come out of it and lose so much weight and become so successful.

 Freudian Excuse: Subverted; it's vaguely hinted that his actions have something to do with him being overweight as a kid, but it's oddly never brought up again.

 From Nobody to Nightmare: He was just a fat kid at a summer camp who others felt sorry for.
 Fast-forward and he's a rich, popular motivational speaker with a side project in kidnapping, rape, torture and murder.

-Hates Being Touched: It is strongly implied that Chase is strongly averse to emotional or physical intimacy of any kind.
+Hates Being Touched: Chase is portrayed as being averse to emotional or physical intimacy of any kind.
 When Emily Birch places her hand on his, he coldly disregards this sign of affection by irritably pulling his hand away.
-Similarly, rather than touch his victims himself, he manipulating others to do it for his own voyeuristic gratification.
+Similarly, rather than touch his victims himself, he manipulates others to do it for his own voyeuristic gratification.

 Karmic Death: Stabbed by the woman he victimized and tortured, in the place where he did it.